Where Are You Listening?

 When dealing with the known ports it is not so difficult to find the ports in use by an application, but if you are running several Web Services and HTTP servers with, or without, a Websphere Application Server behind them, finding the port becomes more complicated.

 So, for this purpose we can “glue” the two SQL statements together when using the SQL button, nearly available on each page of Navigator for i.
-The SQL button present on the Connections page, results in the following SQL statement:

 SELECT A.CONNECTION_TYPE,